Living in a caravan – Australia

-We’ve been living full-time in our caravan for ten months now, most of that time we’ve been stationary and either one of us, or both of us, working.
+We’ve been living full-time in our caravan for over 2 years now, most of that time we’ve been stationary and either one of us, or both of us, working.
 Ben at trade type jobs and me in an office.

 Our caravan is a teeny weeny 14ft pop-top with no bathroom, yet it has become our home on wheels and we’ve totally adjusted to this different way of life.

 That being said, it is still a huge adjustment going from living in a normal house or apartment, to living in a caravan.

 These are the lessons we’ve learnt since we’ve been living tiny in our caravan, and the things that make that life easier.